-Mr. Olivier further makes verses 17-22 to be a warning to the faithful and the believing; as if Paul said to them that, if
+Mr. Olivier further makes verses 17 - 22 to be a warning to the faithful and the believing; as if Paul said to them that, if

 {293}

 they did not persevere, they would be cut off.
 But it seems to me rather singular to say that, because the mass of unbelieving Israel had been cut off and the election saved, the election from among the Gentiles was to take heed lest it also should be cut off.
 The more the passage is examined, the more evident it is that the interpretation which applies to the present dispensation (looked at under the aspect of the calling in of the Gentiles, and which makes it a warning to the Gentiles as to their responsibility) is the only true interpretation.
-As to Abraham, I consider him as the root, but looked at as the personification of the three principles&#8212;election, calling, and promise.|
+As to Abraham, I consider him as the root, but looked at as the personification of the three principles -- election, calling, and promise¦.

 I distinctly maintain that there are privileges outside vital union with Christ, and privileges for which the Gentiles will be responsible, as the Jews have been for theirs.
 See @1 Corinthians 10.
 Those who have enjoyed these privileges will be beaten with more stripes if they have not profited by them; whilst those who have not possessed them will be beaten with few stripes.
 It was a privilege to be a servant in the house, to have received a talent; but such persons, or classes of persons, were not vitally united to Christ.
 The seed sown on the stony ground was a privilege; but it had no root, no vital union.

-And now for the three economies (p.
-140)&#8212;it is a very unexpected result.
+And now for the three economies (page 140) -- it is a very unexpected result.
 If there were three, I should not make so great a mistake as to confound them with the same word used in the sense of an administration entrusted to an individual, @Colossians 1: 25; @Ephesians 3: 2.

 The word of God says three things as to the present dispensation.
-First*;* by the existence and by the principles of this dispensation, the world is placed in a fresh relationship with God.
-The Gentiles are no longer regarded as &#8220;dogs&#8221; in contrast with &#8220;the children.&#8221; It is the time of salvation for the Jew first and also for the Greek.
+First; by the existence and by the principles of this dispensation, the world is placed in a fresh relationship with God.
+The Gentiles are no longer regarded as "dogs" in contrast with "the children".
+It is the time of salvation for the Jew first and also for the Greek.
 Salvation is granted to the Gentiles; the fall of the Jews has been the reconciling of the world.
 If the church has not been faithful in using this grace for profit to the poor world, so much the worse for the church.

 Secondly; those who are called, but not elect, all the baptised, are put in direct relation with the Lord, and are responsible in general (I say in general, because circumstances

-| Note to translation.&#8212;Abraham was the first called to be root of a new race.
+¦Note to translation. -- Abraham was the first called to be root of a new race.

 {294}